-WASHINGTON'S NATIONAL PARK FUND
+WASHINGTON'S NATIONAL PARK FUND (WNPF)

-Washington's National Park Fund is dedicated to ensuring that all people can experience, understand and love these extraordinary treasures.
-The fund helps its park partners by providing essential financial resources that can be used for critical needs such as storm repair, as well as restoration of natural and cultural resources.
-The parks are not only places of recreation, but are also living science laboratories and training grounds for the next generation of stewards.
-Washington's National Park Fund supports programs that provide visitors with experiences they'll remember throughout their lives.
-For membership information, contact Washington's National Park Fund, 1904 Third Avenue, Suite 400, Seattle, WA 98101; (206) 623-2063; wnpf.org.
+WNPF is dedicated to ensuring that all people can experience, understand and love Washington's parks.
+The fund provides essential financial resources that can be used for critical needs such as storm repair, as well as restoration of natural and cultural resources.
+For membership information, call (206) 623-2063 or visit wnpf.org.